 Safety is everything, and it all starts with wearing the right life jacket.

-- Anyone being towed behind a vessel
+- Anyone, regardless of age, being towed behind another vessel (parasailing, tubing, etc.)

 For pet owners — if you bring your pup on board, make sure they are also protected.
 Animal life jackets are a great investment for your pet and are a surefire way to ensure safety.